 Don't ask me; I have no idea what he meant.
 Mwanawasa said western powers must be willing to talk to Mugabe.

-"Dialogue is the most important thing…talk to him; give him your message… and you will find you will be getting better results."
+and you will find you will be getting better results."

 This is from a SADC chairman.
 He, along with his organization, failed to speak to Mugabe and now invites foreigners to engage Mugabe in talks.
 No wonder he won the presidency with only 29 percent of the Zambian vote!